White Boy Rick: Plot

-A year later in 1986, Brenda Moore's brother tells Ricky that Brenda had a daughter named Keisha, and that Ricky is the father.
+In 1986, a little boy tells Ricky that his former girlfriend had a daughter named Keisha and that Ricky is the father.
 Rick and Ricky come over to see the child, who wins over the affection of both of them.
 Later on, they find Dawn at a drug den and forcibly take her home to detox.
-She eventually makes a full recovery after several days.
+One year later, Ricky goes back to selling crack and assumes the role that Johnny left behind, even going so far as having sex with his wife, Cathy.

-In 1987, Ricky goes back to selling crack and assumes the role that Johnny left behind, even going so far as having sex with his wife, Cathy.
-Rick discovers he has earned more than enough money to make his father's dream of opening up a video store come true.
-FBI agents arrest Ricky and he is held on drug possession with intent to distribute which could land him a potential life sentence.
-Ricky's former handlers deny their relationship with him, but promise they will try to get his sentence reduced if he cooperates on one last bust.
-Ricky has Cathy help him out with a large shipment of drugs, the FBI raid the deal, and arrest everyone involved.
+Ricky discovers he has earned more than enough money to make his father's dream of opening up a video store come true.
+However, FBI agents arrest Ricky and he is held on drug possession with intent to distribute, which could land him a potential life sentence.
+Ricky's former handlers deny their relationship with him but promise they will try to get his sentence reduced if he cooperates on one last bust.
+Ricky has Cathy help him out with a large shipment of drugs, and the FBI raids the deal, arresting everyone involved.
 Ricky is found guilty and is sentenced to life in prison.
-Rick confronts the two agents about their deal but they feign ignorance.
+Rick confronts the two agents about their deal, but they feign ignorance.

 After another year, Dawn, Rick, and Keisha visit Ricky in prison.
-Rick tries to give his son hope but Ricky laments that his life is over.
+Rick tries to give his son hope, but Ricky laments that his life is over.
 Rick tears up and apologizes for not being able to give him an easy life like he wanted.
-The credits reveal that Ricky was imprisoned for over 30 years, holding the record for the longest prison term for a non-violent offender in the state of Michigan.
+An epilogue reveals that Ricky was imprisoned for over 30 years, holding the record for the longest prison term for a non-violent offender in the state of Michigan.
 He was finally released on parole in 2017.
 His father died in 2014.
 His daughter, Keisha, is now happily married with two sons.
 A voice recording of the real Ricky Wershe Jr. plays in the background, saying that nobody thought he should really be in prison, but that he was feeling happy and hopeful.